josmar-crwdstffng/angular/aio/content/start/start-routing.md

 At this stage of development, the online store application has a basic product catalog.

-In the following sections, you'll add the following features to the application:
+In the following sections, you will add the following features to the application:

 *   Type a URL in the address bar to navigate to a corresponding product page
 *   Click links on the page to navigate within your single-page application
-*   Click the browser's back and forward buttons to navigate the browser history intuitively
+*   Click the back and forward buttons in the browser to navigate the browser history intuitively

 <a id="define-routes"></a>